I. Keywords

 8. Introduction

-A future version of GeoSPARQL is expected to have extended capabilities supporting three-dimensional space.
+GeoSPARQL 1.3 is expected to have extended capabilities supporting three-dimensional space.
 Not only would that make GeoSPARQL more useful for 3D geospatial data, it would also help in industries and knowledge domains that are not mainly focused on geospatial data, like Building Information Modelling (BIM) and Computer Graphics (CG).
-This paper describes which extensions to GeoSPARQL for 3D are most desirable, and how they could be achieved.
+This paper describes which extensions to GeoSPARQL for 3D are possible, which are most desirable, and how they could be achieved.

-The paper consists of three main parts.
-The first explains the need for additional 3D capabilities in GeoSPARQL.
-It lists expected benefits, and describes how users and implementers of GeoSPARQL can reap them.
-The second part describes current capabilities of GeoSPARQL.
-In its current state, GeoSPARQL does allow modelling three-dimensional objects, but with relevant limitations.
-The last section describes requirements for extended 3D capabilities in GeoSPARQL.
-The latter is based on a market consultation, which resulted in a collection of use cases for additional 3D capabilities.
+This paper consists of three main parts.
+The first section describes current capabilities of GeoSPARQL: in its current state, GeoSPARQL does allow modelling three-dimensional objects, but with relevant limitations.
+The second section describes requirements for extended 3D capabilities in GeoSPARQL.
+This is based on a market consultation, which resulted in a collection of use cases for additional 3D capabilities.
 By analysing those use cases, as well as current developments within and outside the OGC, insight in the most needed extensions to GeoSPARQL can be obtained.
 Requirements are then weighed against feasibility; some extensions are easier to achieve than others.
+The third and final section describes the expected benefits for additional 3D capabilities in GeoSPARQL for different domains and different roles.

 This paper should be interesting for the following audiences: